SuQuoc/42_IRC/README.md

 IRC clients connect to IRC servers in order to join channels.
 IRC servers are connected together to form a network.

+## IRC protocol
+- All communication between clients is relayed by the server(s). --> no direct communication
+- a channel cease to exist if no user is in it
+- a channel has to keep track of all its users and relay the message from one to all others
+-

 # Keep in mind
 - if you try to read/recv or write/send in any file descriptor without using poll() (or equivalent), your grade will be 0